SlickYeet/SlickYeet/README.md

-👋 Hi there, I'm Lasse, the owner of [HHN](https://www.famlam.ca).
+👋 Hi there, I'm Lasse, the creator/maintainer of everything [HHN](https://www.famlam.ca).
 I'm a former BCIT CISA (Computer Information Systems Administration) student with a passion for IT and web development.
 Here's a bit more about me:

 🚀 **Skills & Technologies**: